 While you rest, your brain clears out waste products and replenishes energy stores.
 Getting good quality sleep keeps your brain firing on all cylinders, so to speak, and helps you make smarter decisions since you’ve got a quicker reaction time.

 This is helpful for school and work, and even for more practical and mundane tasks like driving.
 When you’re sleep-deprived, your brain does not process information as quickly and you cannot react at the same speed.

 Drowsy driving is a big deal, playing a role in over 100,000 accidents per year, and the age group most likely to drive drowsy and be involved in accidents related to tiredness are college-aged adults.

 It Helps You Feel Better

 The average university student gets around six to six and a half hours of sleep according to surveys, which is simply not enough for your brain and body to perform optimally.
 How can you set the stage for better sleep while attending school?
-Working on getting restful sleep, having better hygiene and minimizing common sleep stealers can help you increase the amount of rest you get.
+Working on getting restful sleep, having better sleep hygiene and minimizing common sleep stealers can help you increase the amount of rest you get.

 Aim for Consistency